Ben Nevis: Wez and all his mates

 The timing couldn’t have been better.
 Our friend Wez was raising money for the Once We Were Soldiers charity, so we decided we’d all hike Ben Nevis to help out.

 As with previous trips we had new recruits.
-This time there was eight of us making the trip to the Scottish Highlands.
+This time there were eight of us making the trip to the Scottish Highlands.

 We managed to raise £1,147 and his employer BOC generously matched that figure, meaning over £2,000 was raised.
 This was very close to Wez’s heart, in memory of his friend who had sadly taken his own life the previous year.